List of 40 Famous Forests in India to visit

 Things To Do In Sariska Tiger Reserve

 For properly exploring the vegetation and animals of this region, the Sariska wildlife safari is a must.
-The Kankwadi Fort is inside the forest and has a good resting point between safari
+The Kankwadi Fort is inside the forest and has a good resting point between safaris

 It’s a Mughal fort where Aurangzeb’s elder brother, Dara Shikoh, was imprisoned.
 Asia’s most haunted site, Bhangarh ruins, is on the outskirts of this national park.